 However, here we do indeed see a good comment.

 If the comment wasn’t there, would you know what’s happening?
 You could probably have guessed from the variable names, but the comment clarifies it even more.
-Even better, we could put the above code in a method circleIntersection, or something like that, but in any case.
+Even better, we could put the above code in a method circleIntersection, and make the code self-documenting.
+Check my article on self-documenting code, as it’s a very powerful technique!

 How do you write a good comment like above?
 I’ll be honest with you: It can be difficult.